 SMBs and the PPP: What’s Next for Small Businesses

 Please note that we are actively monitoring evolving legislation and will continue to provide information as it becomes available.
 While we are moving swiftly to analyze and share these updates with our customers and the general public in real-time, some aspects of this article may be dated as updates continue to be announced.
-For more information on the stimulus plan signed into law on December 27, 2020, click here.
-To learn more about financial relief opportunities under the new law, click here.
+For more information on the stimulus plan signed into law on December 27, 2020, read our article on the Relief Act.
+To learn more about financial relief opportunities under the new law, read our article on extended relief with unemployment benefits.

 SMBs Optimism Holding Steady